Everything You Need to Know About Health Insurance for Long-Term Travelers

 Genki Explorer also covers any “medically necessary” treatments, not just “emergencies.”
 My anecdotal sense is that they’re much more liberal in what they cover than other travel insurance companies.

-SafetyWing, unlike Genki, does include minor non-health-related coverages: trip interruption or delay (but not cancellation), lost luggage, theft, and some personal liability.
+SafetyWing Nomad Insurance Essential, unlike Genki Explorer, does include some minor non-health-related coverages: trip interruption or delay (but not cancellation), lost luggage, and theft (but not of electronics, which requires a specific add-on).
 However, you may already have these coverages if you have a travel credit card.

 Oh, and those optional U.S. add-ons for both SafetyWing and Genki?
 They can’t be added mid-term.